 d.
-Iconic modulations (modify the form of a conventional word) The talk was loooong.
+Iconic modulations (modify the form of a conventional word) The talk was loooooong.

-The terminology introduced in (18) is extended to sign language by replacing -speech with sign in (18)a-c (especially co-sign and post-sign gestures/facial expressions).
-In section 4.1, we start by considering co-speech gestures, iconic modulations and post-speech gestures, which are iconic enrichments.
-We then turn to pro-speech gestures in section 4.2, which are iconic replacements.
+We start by considering co-speech gestures, iconic modulations and post-speech gestures, which are iconic enrichments.15 We then turn to pro-speech gestures, which are iconic replacements.

-4.1 Iconic enrichments in the typology of linguistic inferences: sign with iconicity vs. speech with gestures
+5.1 Iconic enrichments in the typology of linguistic inferences: sign with iconicity vs. speech with gestures

-The study of iconic enrichments (co-speech and post-speech gestures, and iconic modulations) was partly motivated by a broader assessment of our earlier conclusion that sign languages are, along some dimensions, more expressive than spoken languages due to their greater use of iconicity.
-The question was raised if this conclusion could be premature by failing to take into account the means of iconic enrichment afforded to speech by gestures: in such a view, sign with iconicity should be compared to speech with gestures rather than to speech alone (Goldin-Meadow and Brentari 2017).
+One motivation for investigating semantic enrichments is to assess in greater detail our earlier conclusion that sign languages are, along some dimensions, more expressive than spoken languages because they make greater use of iconicity.
+This conclusion might be premature because it fails to take into account the means of iconic enrichment afforded to speech by gestures: sign with iconicity should be compared to speech with gestures rather than to speech alone (Goldin-Meadow and Brentari 2017).
 But even when gestures are taken into account, systematic differences arguably remain between sign with iconicity and speech with gestures.
-This connects to the previously mentioned inferential typology.
+The reason has to do with the inferential typology discussed in Section 2.
 The most salient means of iconic enrichment in speech lies in co-speech gestures.
-But in formal semantics approaches, it was argued from the start (notably in pioneering work by Ebert and Ebert 2014) that co-speech gestures do not typically make at-issue contributions; this sets them apart from several iconic modulations of signs that do seem to make at-issue contributions.
-We already mentioned this point in connection with GROW above; and the shape modulations of repetition-based plurals apparently make at-issue contributions as well (Schlenker and Lamberton 2019).
+But it was argued from the start (notably in pioneering work by Ebert and Ebert 2014) that co-speech gestures do not typically make at issue contributions.
+By contrast, several iconic modulations of signs seem to make at issue contributions.
+We already mentioned this point in connection with GROW above, and the shape modulations of repetition-based plurals apparently make at issue contributions as well (Schlenker and Lamberton 2019a).